Your guide to sport sunglass lens tints

-The best tint for sport sunglasses depends on the environmental and lighting conditions you tend to experience during sports.
+The best tint for sport sunglasses depends on the lighting conditions, environment and other factors related to your preferred sport.

 For example, the best sunglass tint for volleyball on a sunny day at the beach likely will be too dark for golfing on an overcast or partly cloudy day.

-While this guide offers "tried-and-true" tint solutions recommended by many eye care professionals, don't be afraid to experiment with lens colors and densities.
-Sometimes the best tints for optimizing performance are a matter of personal preference.
+While this guide describes sports sunglass tints recommended by many eye care professionals, don't be afraid to experiment with lens colors and densities.
+Sometimes, the best sports lens tints for optimizing performance are a matter of personal preference.

-Most optical shops have tint samples you can use to help you decide which colors are best for you.
+Most optical shops have tint samples you can use to help you decide which lens tints are best for you.
 Try to evaluate the lenses in lighting conditions that match those you will experience most often during your sport.

 If you participate in several sports or in a variety of lighting conditions, consider purchasing more than one pair of sport sunglasses, with different lens tints in each pair.
-Some sport sunglass frames have interchangeable lenses for a variety of lighting conditions.
+Some sport sunglass frames have interchangeable lenses so you can customize your tint for different activities and conditions.

 Another option is sport frames with photochromic lenses.
 These light-sensitive lenses darken automatically in response to sunlight and are available in a variety of tint colors, including gray, brown and green.

-No matter which type of sport sunglass lens tint or photochromic lenses you choose, consider having anti-reflective coating applied to the back surface of the lenses (or to both surfaces, in the case of photochromic lenses).
-AR coating eliminates the reflection of light from the back surface of tinted lenses when you are facing away from the sun, avoiding glare caused by these reflections.
+No matter which type of sport sunglass lens tint or photochromic lenses you choose, consider having anti-reflective coating applied to the back surface of your lenses.
+This eliminates glare from light reflecting off the back surface of your lenses when you're facing away from the sun.